Please fax any documents to 708.364.9607

 Some people also participate in daytime testing.
 This test consists of a series of 20-minute naps.
 Sensors and electrodes are used to record information similar to the polysomnogram test.
 20-minute naps are taken every two hours throughout the day.
 Please bring something

 to read or work on during the day to help keep you occupied in between naps.
-A DVD player is available.
+Cable television is available.
 The MSLT test is usually completed by 6:00 p.m.

 What is AHI?
 How is it calculated?